pablovegan/Python-tips-tools/README.md

 $ python 7-timing.py
 ```

-Alternatively, we can use the magic function `%timeit` inside a jupyter notebook to benchmark a function.
+Alternatively, we can use the magic function `%timeit` inside a jupyter notebook to benchmark a line of code (`%%timeit` for a cell).
 You can find an example in [`5-jit-compiler.ipynb`](examples/5-jit-compiler.ipynb), where we compare the speed of a determinant and its [just-in-time compiled](https://numba.pydata.org/numba-doc/latest/user/5minguide.html) version.

 ### Profiling